In a nutshell

 To be honest, we were a bit unsure about whether Lisbon would be a good place to take the kids.
-With all the hills to climb, the summer heat, and streetcars rattling through the streets, it seemed like a bit of a challenge.
+With all the hills to climb, the summer heat, and trams rattling through the streets, it seemed like a bit of a challenge.

 The locals are incredibly welcoming to children, and there are so many cool things to see and do that will have all kids excited – from toddlers to teenagers.

-There are plenty of places to stay in Lisbon that are super family friendly.
-Most hotels are cool with little guests, but here are some that we especially recommend:
+There are plenty of places to stay in Lisbon that are super family-friendly.
+Most hotels are cool with little guests, but here are some that we especially recommend.

 Martinhal Lisbon Chiado

 This place is right in the center and totally kid-friendly.
-They have spacious family rooms and the best part: There’s a Kids Club.
+They have spacious family rooms and the best part: there’s a Kids Club.
 Your kids can play there and even get looked after by experienced staff if you want to explore Lisbon on your own.

 With the Baby Concierge extra service, you can also ask for anything you need from the hotel.
 Need some baby food, a new pack of diapers or a potty?
 No problem, this hotel has it all.

-To the Hotel Martinhal Lisbon Chiado
+Book Hotel Martinhal Lisbon Chiado

 Moxy Lisbon City

-Stylish hotel in the city center that also has family rooms.
+The Moxy is a stylish hotel in the city center that also has family rooms.
 There’s a pool on the roof terrace – a good choice for families with slightly older children.

 The Homeboat Company Parque das Nações